-> QUIANA MCKENZIE (Youth Outreach Chair)
+QUIANA MCKENZIE (Youth Outreach Directory)

-> Quiana McKenzie is currently the Finance Director for Citizens for Lisa Madigan.
+Quiana McKenzie is currently the Finance Director for Citizens for Lisa Madigan.
 She most recently served as the Director of Field and Operations during the Attorney General’s 2014 re-election campaign.
 Prior to working for Attorney General Madigan’s campaign, Quiana worked in a variety of roles in government and higher education.

 Quiana has been active in politics in Illinois, Virginia and Iowa, volunteering for Democratic political campaigns on every level.
 In 2012, she was elected as a delegate to the Democratic National Convention from the State of Iowa.
 She was a 2014 Illinois Women’s Institute for Leadership (IWIL) delegate and a 2014 New Leaders Council Fellow.
 In 2014, Quiana was elected as a community representative on the Local School Council for the Mildred.
 I. Lavizzo Elementary School in the Roseland community.

 Pam Monetti worked as a staff assistant for former Congressman Phil Hare, overseeing his Carlinville District Office.
 A Summa cum laude graduate of University of Illinois-Springfield with a degree in Political Science, Monetti has been involved in politics for over twenty years serving as precinct committeeperson, the Lady Chair for the Macoupin County Democratic Party and a member of the Macoupin County Democratic Women’s Organization.